-Fig.~\ref{fig:performance} illustrates the decomposition/recomposition performance improvement of our framework with respect to the optimizations in Section \ref{sec:optimization} when compared with existing approach (the blue bar in the figure).
-DR, DLVC, BCC, IVER are the abbreviations for data reorder (Section~\ref{subsec:reorder}), direct load vector computation (Section~\ref{subsec:load_vector}), batched correction computation (Section~\ref{subsec:batch}), and intermediate variable elimination/reuse (Section~\ref{subsec:other_opt}), respective.
-We evaluate the impact of DLVC, BCC, and IVER by including them progressively (the orange bar, the green bar, and the red bar in the figure) in addition to DR.
+Fig.~\ref{fig:performance} illustrates the decomposition/recomposition performance improvement of our framework with respect to the optimizations in Section~\ref{sec:optimization} when compared with existing approach (the blue bar in the figure).
+DR, DLVC, BCC, IVER are the abbreviations for data reordering (Section~\ref{subsec:reorder}), direct load vector computation (Section~\ref{subsec:load_vector}), batched correction computation (Section~\ref{subsec:batch}), and intermediate variable elimination/reuse (Section~\ref{subsec:other_opt}), respectively.
+We evaluate the impact of the four optimizations by including them incrementally (corresponding to the orange bar, the green bar, the red bar, and the purple bar in the figure).

-From this figure, we observe that the optimizations adopted in our framework significantly improve the efficiency of the multi-grid method for both decomposition and recomposition.
-In absolute terms, the final decomposition performance of our framework is $20\times$, $28\times$, $39\times$ and $71\times$ than that of the existing multigrid implementation on the four datasets, respectively.
-Similarly, the recomposition performance of our framework is over $22\times$, $30\times$, $41\times$ and $80\times$ than that of the existing implementation.
-These performance improvements demonstrate the high efficiency of the proposed optimizations.
+From this figure, we observe that the optimizations adopted in our method significantly improve the efficiency of the multilevel method for both decomposition and recomposition.
+In particular, the decomposition performance of our method is $20\times$, $28\times$, $39\times$ and $71\times$ that of the existing multilevel method on the four datasets, respectively.
+Similarly, the recomposition performance of our method is over $22\times$, $30\times$, $41\times$ and $80\times$ that of the existing implementation.
+These performance improvements demonstrate the effectiveness of the proposed optimizations.